msdeep14/msdeep14.github.io/_posts/2017-6-13-diff-os-erlang-process.md

 title: Erlang processes vs OS threads
 ---

-You always studied that OS threads are very light weight as compared to processes, I'm here to introduce to processes of **Erlang** which are even lighter than OS threads.
+You always studied that OS threads are very light-weight as compared to processes, I'm here to introduce to processes of **Erlang** which are even lighter than OS threads.

 Before you develop any misconceptions, understand this **These both are different paradigms**